 Chris Christie expected to announce 2024 presidential bid next Tuesday

-Former New Jersey Gov. Chris Christie is expected to announce his 2024 presidential bid next Tuesday in New Hampshire, two people familiar with the former governor's plans confirmed to CBS News.
+Former New Jersey Gov. Chris Christie is expected to announce his 2024 presidential bid next Tuesday in New Hampshire, multiple sources familiar with the former governor's plans confirmed to CBS News.

 Longtime allies of Christie have formed a political action committee to support him, called Tell It Like it Is, to reflect Christie's direct delivery and persona.